Likitha-Thumma/Interactive-Map-For-Local-Services/README.md

 ## 📖 Usage

-Open the app and allow location access.
+Open the website and allow location access.

 Use map navigation or voice search to find services.